 But where should you be paying the most attention to?

-Looking at 2020 trends, for instance, most kitchen designs have focused greatly on storage space and sustainability.
+Looking at 2024 trends, for instance, most kitchen designs have focused greatly on storage space and sustainability.

-Storage space has been a key focus area for homeowners with mostly small kitchens.
+Storage space has been a key focus area for homeowners with small kitchens.
 The idea is to move towards more concealed storage spaces that maximize the kitchen’s actual working space and make it more convenient to work in.

 On the other hand, sustainability is more focused on using environmentally friendly, quality furniture and products in the kitchen.